shellspec/shellspec/README.md

 ### Execution directory

-Since version 0.28.0, the current directory when run a specfile is the project root directory by default.
-Even if you run a specfile from a any subdirectory in the project directory, It is the project root directory.
+Since version 0.28.0, the working directory when running a specfile is the project root directory by default.
+Even if you run a specfile from a subdirectory in the project directory, it is the project root directory.
-Before 0.27.x, it was the current directory when the `shellspec` is executed.
+Before 0.27.x, it was the current directory when the `shellspec` command was executed.

 You can change this directory (location) by using the `--execdir @LOCATION[/DIR]` option.
 You can choose from the following locations and specify a path relative to the location if necessary.
 However, you cannot specify a directory outside the project directory.

-- @project   Where the ".shellspec" file is located (project root) [default]
+- `@project`   Where the `.shellspec` file is located (project root) [default]
-- @basedir   Where the ".shellspec" or ".shellspec-basedir" file is located
+- `@basedir`   Where the `.shellspec` or `.shellspec-basedir` file is located
-- @specfile  Where the specfile is located
+- `@specfile`  Where the specfile is located

-If basedir is specified, the parent directory is searched from the directory containing the specfile to be run, and the first directory where `.shellspec-basedir` or `.shellspec` is found is used as the execution directory.
-This is useful if you want to have a separate directory for each utilities (command) you want to test.
+If `@basedir` is specified, the parent directory is searched from the directory containing the specfile to be run, and the first directory where `.shellspec-basedir` or `.shellspec` is found is used as the execution directory.
+This is useful if you want to have a separate directory for each utility (command) you want to test.

-NOTE: You will need to change under the project directory or use the `-c` (`--chdir`) or `-C` (`--directory`) option before running specfile.
+NOTE: You will need to change under the project directory or use the `-c` (`--chdir`) or `-C` (`--directory`) option before running the specfile.

 ### Embedded shell scripts

-You can embed shell function (or shell script code) in the specfile.
+You can embed shell functions (or shell script code) in the specfile.
 This shell function can be used for test preparation and complex testing.

-Note that the specfile implements the scope using subshell.
+Note that the specfile implements scope using subshells.
 Shell functions defined in the specfile can only be used within blocks (e.g. `Describe`, `It`, etc).

 If you want to use a global function, you can define it in `spec_helper.sh`.